RanolP/measurrred/docs/manual/data-source/windows/global-memory-status.md

-# `global-memory-status` Data Source
+# `windows/global-memory-status` Data Source

 <small>`#[target_os = "windows"]`</small>

-`global-memory-status` data source fetches data using [`GlobalMemoryStatusEx`](https://docs.microsoft.com/en-us/windows/win32/api/sysinfoapi/nf-sysinfoapi-globalmemorystatusex) Function.
+`windows/global-memory-status` data source fetches data using [`GlobalMemoryStatusEx`](https://docs.microsoft.com/en-us/windows/win32/api/sysinfoapi/nf-sysinfoapi-globalmemorystatusex) Function.

 It accepts a query matched with the field of [`MEMORYSTATUSEX`](https://docs.microsoft.com/en-us/windows/win32/api/sysinfoapi/ns-sysinfoapi-memorystatusex) struct respectively.
 And a bit more fields for convenience.
 See following table for more information.